laravel/docs/scheduling.md

 > **Note:** The `emailOutputTo` and `sendOutputTo` methods are exclusive to the `command` method and are not supported for `call`.

 <a name="post-task-hooks"></a>
-## Post Task Hooks
+## Pre & Post Task Hooks

-Using the `then` method, you may specify code to be executed after the scheduled task is complete:
+Using the `first` and `then` method, you may specify code to be executed before and/or after the scheduled task is complete:

 	$schedule->command('emails:send')
 			 ->daily()
+			 ->first(function () {
+			 	// Task has not yet started...
+			 })
 			 ->then(function () {
 			 	// Task is complete...
 			 });

 #### Pinging URLs

-Using the `thenPing` method, the scheduler can automatically ping a given URL when a task is complete.
-This method is useful for notifying an external service, such as [Laravel Envoyer](https://envoyer.io), that your scheduled task is complete:
+Using the `firstPing` and `thenPing` method, the scheduler can automatically ping a given URL before and/or after a task is complete.
+This method is useful for notifying an external service, such as [Laravel Envoyer](https://envoyer.io), that your scheduled task is commencing or complete:

 	$schedule->command('emails:send')
 			 ->daily()
+			 ->firstPing($url)
 			 ->thenPing($url);

-Using the `thenPing($url)` feature requires the Guzzle HTTP library.
+Using either the `firstPing($url)` or `thenPing($url)` feature requires the Guzzle HTTP library.
 You can add Guzzle to your project by adding the following line to your `composer.json` file:

 	"guzzlehttp/guzzle": "~5.3|~6.0"